 The following nine foods are found in the diets of people who are outliving the rest of us.
-And more so than fad diets or restrictive eating, the diets of the world’s oldest people can teach you how to make better nutritional choices based on some pretty common-sense principles.
+And more so than fad diets or restrictive eating, the eating pattern of the world’s oldest people can teach you how to make better nutritional choices based on some pretty common-sense principles.

-If you’ve ever wondered how to increase longevity, it’s time to take a page out of their playbook.
-Read on to discover what these masters of longevity—who live in places called Blue Zones—can teach us, and get a Blue Zone food list of what’s most prevalently featured in their diets.
+Read on to discover what these masters of longevity—who live in regions of the world called Blue Zones—can teach us, and get a Blue Zone foods list of what’s featured in their mostly, plant-based foods diets.

 What Are Blue Zones and Where Are They?

 “Blue Zones” are areas in the world where people live to be 100 at ten times the average rate.